Isn't this just the nicest looking yellow cake?

 There!
 Doesn't that look better?

-Scoop the batter into the prepared pan.
+Scoop the batter into the prepared pans.

 Spread it right to the edges.

-Bake the cake for about 25 minutes.
+Bake the cakes for about 32 to 36 minutes.

-It’ll rise nicely.
+They should rise nicely.

 You want to bake the cake about 3 to 4 minutes past the point where it springs back when touched lightly in the center, and a cake tester inserted into the middle comes out clean; this extended bake time will help prevent gumminess.
 The finished cake's internal temperature should be about 210°F.